Colson Whitehead to Keynote Freedom to Read Foundation’s 50th Anniversary Celebration

 “Mr. Whitehead is a champion of freedom, diversity, justice and a master of the English language,” said Freedom to Read Foundation President Charles Brownstein “We are eagerly looking forward to his talk, and celebrating the foundation’s 50 years of supporting efforts to keep books on library shelves, protect reader privacy, and have unconstitutional laws struck down.”

-Freedom to Read Foundation’s 50th Anniversary Celebration is sponsored by Penguin Random House LLC, Penguin Random House Publisher Services, Association of College & Research Libraries (ACRL), SAGE Publishing, Gale, a Cengage Company, Association of American Publishers, FTRF Liaison, Patricia Hoffman, ALA current president Loida Garcia, ALA past president, Jim Neal, and incoming president, Wanda Brown.
+Freedom to Read Foundation’s 50th Anniversary Celebration is sponsored by Penguin Random House LLC, Penguin Random House Publisher Services, Association of College & Research Libraries (ACRL), SAGE Publishing, Gale, a Cengage Company, Association of American Publishers, FTRF Liaison, Patricia Hoffman, ALA current president Loida Garcia-Febo, ALA past president, Jim Neal, and incoming president, Wanda Brown.

 The Freedom to Read Foundation is a nonprofit legal and educational organization founded in 1969 to promote and protect the freedom of speech and the freedom of the press; protect the public's right of access to information and materials stored in the nation's libraries; safeguard libraries' right to disseminate all materials contained in their collections; and support libraries and librarians in their defense of First Amendment rights by supplying them with legal counsel or the means to secure it.